Medical Receptionist Interview Questions

 Explanation: This is a follow-up to the previous question.
 Since you mentioned that you do other office tasks, the interviewer will be interested in what systems you worked with.
 You should anticipate follow-up questions every time you provide an answer to the interviewer.

 Example: “I have worked with a variety of different systems to maintain patient accounts.
 Some of these were custom to the practices I worked with, while other ones were commercially available such as Microsoft products.
 One of my employers used a CRM system which I was unfamiliar with but learned very quickly.”

 Question: Do you have any experience making debt collection calls?
 If so, what have you found to be the most effective way to get the patient to pay their bill?

 Explanation: This is a critical question anybody interviewing for any job should be able to answer.
 Organizations hire employees to contribute to one or more of these objectives.
-The best way to respond to this question is to provide an example of how you help the previous employer save money, make money, or save time.
+The best way to respond to this question is to provide an example of how you helped a previous employer save money, make money, or save time.